I'm 32, I'm Unemployed & I Was Laid Off During The Pandemic

 Salary: Unemployed (it was $57,000 until July when I was let go, I now collect unemployment)

 Net Worth: $53,000 (plus my one-bedroom condo in the valley, more on that below) — this is just my net worth, my husband and I keep meaning to combine our accounts, but we haven't yet so we just take turns paying for things.
+In terms of my husband, he makes $45,000 a year.
+He covers phone, groceries, food out, TV subscriptions, and most miscellaneous spending.
+It is very close to the mortgage when added up.
+I used to be the breadwinner so I’d contribute a little more monthly by paying the HOA bill from my account.

 Debt: $0 (I completed two years of AmeriCorps service during the last recession when I was unable to find a traditional job and didn't have the money (or the stomach) for grad school.
 The end-of-service grant ($11,000) paid off around 60% of my student loans.
 That really took the pressure off the monthly payments.
 It took me another six years or so to pay off the rest of my student loan (around $7,000).)